comwrap/adobe-commerce-feed-generator-app-builder/INSTALL.md

 * I/O Events

-### Adobe Api Mesh (Optional)
+### Adobe API Mesh (Optional)

-1. Add "Api Mesh" service to your environment.
+1. Add "API Mesh" service to your environment.
 2. Rename file `adobe-api/mesh/mesh.json.dist` into `adobe-api/mesh/mesh.json`.
 3. Change required options inside `adobe-api/mesh/mesh.json`.
     * AC-URL (This should be your Adobe Commerce system's base URL to GQL Endpoint)

-3. Provision Mesh by using this file with `aio api-mesh create adobe-api/mesh/mesh.json`.
+4. Provision Mesh by using this file with `aio api-mesh create adobe-api/mesh/mesh.json`.

 ## Installation

 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Go to [Project](https://developer.adobe.com/console), select Environment and click on "Download All" button.
+4. Copy the env.dist file into .env file. `cp env.dist .env`
 4. Execute `aio app use <path-to-file>` with file you just downloaded.
 (Merge files if you already have .env file)
 5. Edit `.env` file with your project details.
 Set following variables: